Tips to enjoy Toronto Caribbean Carnival (Caribana) 2025

 Patois

-Indulge in an award-winning Chinese-Jamaican menu.
-Patois has a delicious selection of shareable offerings that create a unique dining experience.
+Indulge in Patois’ award-winning Chinese-Jamaican menu, with fusion dishes like jerk chicken chow mein and fried rice with jalapeno aioli creating a unique dining experience.
 Weekend brunch is also on the menu for the late risers.

 Location: 794 Dundas Street West, Toronto